 Public consultation on proposed animal welfare regulations was held between 14 April and 19 May 2016.
-The first regulations for young calves came into force on 1 August 2016, with more coming into force in February and August 2017.
+The first regulations for young calves came into force on 1 August 2016, with more in February and August 2017.

 - Mortality rates in calves 2008 to 2016 [PDF, 513 KB]